 Text by the Architects

 The brief was to design a temple for the residents of villages around Nandyal.
 The immediate context of Cotton and chilly farms in the region was fed by a natural canal system that had dried up.
-The ecological strategy for the temple thus began with recharging of groundwater.
+Thus, the ecological strategy for the temple began with recharging groundwater.

-Water overflow from the limestone quarries was led to a low-lying recharge pit or ‘kund’: the banks of which was imagined as a social space, in the manner of a traditional ghat, a flight of steps leading down to a waterbody.
-This negotiation of land and water with steps is a significant part of India’s architectural heritage, as is seen in the ghats of the ancient city of Benaras.
+Water overflow from the limestone quarries was led to a low-lying recharge pit or ‘kund’: the banks of which were imagined as a social space, like a traditional ghat, a flight of steps leading down to a waterbody.
+This negotiation of land and water with steps is a significant part of India’s architectural heritage, as seen in the ancient Benaras ghats.

-The planning of the temple itself was based on a 10th-century temple for the same deity at Tirupathi in Southern India and similarly includes the Balaji & Varahaswamy shrines and a Pushkarini (water tank).
+The temple’s planning was based on a 10th-century temple for the same deity at Tirupathi in southern India.
+It similarly includes the Balaji and Varahaswamy shrines and a Pushkarini (water tank).

 The construction process uses locally available black limestone slabs corbelled to form the main body of the temple.
 The same corbelled profile also incorporates soil and planting in the lower half of the temple body to buffer against the heat.
 Finally, this stone corbelling turns into a ghat, i.e., the steps that access the water.